-- 22.1 All terms and provisions of this Agreement shall become effective upon signing by both parties unless otherwise specified elsewhere in this Agreement and shall remain in effect through December 31, 2018.
+- 22.1 All terms and provisions of this Agreement shall become effective upon signing on January 1, 2019 by both parties unless otherwise specified elsewhere in this Agreement and shall remain in effect through December 31, 2018 2021.
 Upon beginning negotiations for a successor agreement, any modifications requested by either party shall be presented at the first date mutually agreed upon to exchange opening proposals and any modifications requested at a later date shall not be subject to negotiations, unless mutually agreed upon by both parties. - 22.2 In the event that negotiations for a new Agreement extend beyond the anniversary date of this Agreement, the terms of this Agreement shall remain in full force and effect until a new Agreement is consummated or unless consistent with RCW 41.56.123, the City serves the Union with ten (10) days' notification of intent to unilaterally implement its last offer and terminate the existing Agreement.

-Signed this \\\\\\ day of \\\\\\, 2016

-Teamsters Local Union No. 117, Affiliated with the International Brotherhood Of Teamsters THE CITY OF SEATTLE

-Executed under authority of

-Ordinance\\\\\

-John Searcy, Secretary-Treasurer

-Edward B. Murray, Mayor

-David Bracilano, Labor Relations Director
+Signed this day of , 2016 Teamsters Local U • THE CITY OF SEATTLE Brotherhood Of Te Executed under authority of Ordinance John Searcy, Secr etary-Treasurer Edward B. Murray Jenny Durkan, Mayor David Bracilano Jana Sangy, Labor Relations Director